-If you are seeking liberation from addiction, there are a wide variety of resources at your disposal.
+If you are seeking liberation from addiction, there is a wide variety of resources at your disposal.
 Although the struggle may sometimes feel overwhelming, there are seemingly limitless possibilities to allow you to explore and get a hold of your thoughts, memories, and feelings and live a fulfilling sober life.
-One of these resources that can be tremendous helpful in the recovery process is art therapy.
+One of these resources that can be tremendously helpful in the recovery process is art therapy.

 What is art therapy?